John Batchelor

-For five years, from early 2001 to September 2006, based at AM 770 WABC radio in New York, his radio program The John Batchelor Show was syndicated nationally on the ABC radio network.
+For five years, from early 2001 to September 2006, based at WABC radio in New York, his radio program The John Batchelor Show was syndicated nationally on the ABC Radio Network.
 On October 7, 2007, Batchelor returned to radio on WABC, and later to other large market stations on a weekly basis.
 As of November 30, 2009, Batchelor was once again hosting a nightly show on WABC, from 9 p.m. to 1 a.m.
 Eastern Time and heard in many major markets across the country through what eventually became the Westwood One network.

 The program for a time was heard seven nights a week, using prerecorded material on weekends.
 Later, it aired Monday through Friday on WABC and many Westwood One network affiliates.
 Batchelor describes the show as a "news magazine" since he does not take phone calls from listeners but does a series of interviews with guests and reporters.
 The show's run on Westwood One ended in March 2021 as part of a reorganization at WABC, after which Batchelor almost immediately began his current show with CBS.

-Early years
+Early life and education

-Batchelor was born in Bryn Mawr, Pennsylvania to an Assyrian mother from Iran and a Midwestern American father.
-He was raised primarily in Lower Merion Township of Montgomery County, in Pennsylvania's 13th congressional district.
+Batchelor was born in Bryn Mawr, Pennsylvania, to an Assyrian mother from Iran and a Midwestern American father.
+He was raised primarily in the Lower Merion Township of Montgomery County in Pennsylvania's 13th congressional district.
 His mother and father both served in the United States Army during World War II; his father also served in the Korean War.
 Batchelor is the eldest of five brothers.
-He is a 1970 graduate of Princeton University, briefly studied at the University of Edinburgh, and a graduate of Union Theological Seminary in New York.
+He is a 1970 graduate of Princeton University.
+He briefly studied at the University of Edinburgh and is also a graduate of Union Theological Seminary in New York.